 If it gets worse, symptoms include:

 Your doctor will ask about your medical history, any past drug use, and if you’ve been exposed to toxins.
-He will also check for symptoms of hepatitis and test how mentally alert you are.
+They will also check for symptoms of hepatitis and test how mentally alert you are.

 To help diagnose and find the cause of fulminant hepatitis, your doctor may ask for: